badiou/capstoneapi/README.md

 flask run
 ```

-Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.

-Setting the `FLASK_APP` variable to `app.py` directs flask to use the `app.py` to find the application.

-## API REFERENCE
+## API DOCUMENTATION

 Getting starter
 ## API REFERENCE
-Currently, this app can be run locally is also deployed online on the heroku cloud platform.
-You can run
-the application online using the link https://capstoneapi.herokuapp.com
+This API has been deployed on heroku and is available from the link https://capstoneapi.herokuapp.com

 ## Error Handling
 Errors are retourned as JSON objects in the following format: